The miracle of roasting cauliflower

 There is nothing more joyful than the birth of a child.
 As a physician assistant I delivered quite a few babies.
 It was a miracle every time and the glorious experience never got old.
-I hoped to be a mom one day myself.
-It was “the job” I looked most forward to.
+Not only did I hope to be a mom one day myself, but it was “the job” I looked most forward to.

 I remember every detail of the birth of my children like it was yesterday.
 Secretly, I prayed for a girl and wow did I deliver!
-My miracle is perfectly beautiful and loves me like no other.
+In addition to my miracle being perfectly beautiful she loves me like no other.
 Two and half years later I am blessed with William.
 Let the fun begin.
 So many treasured memories to wrap myself up in; warm and fuzzy all over.

 Caitlin is the daughter that dreams are made of.
 She is my greatest gift and always will be.
 She is my reason for getting out of bed in the morning.
 Something I never thought I could do after William died.
 Without ever knowing she handed me the “shovel” so I could dig deep.
 It takes a while, but the time will come.
 The strength to dig deep is inside of each and every one of us.
 Find a reason to emerge from that dark hole.
 Ask for help if you can’t see the light.